Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

 By approximation, the expression can be extended to measure-valued controls.
 This extension is important in practice, because it allows sharp concentration on a small number of frequencies, and has the following mathematically rigorous integral representation:

 where $u'$ is the Radon--Nikodym derivative of $u$ with respect to $\lvert u \rvert$.

-We remark that this setting naturally contains the physically motivated finite-dimensional ansatz spaces of \cite{ABCLDKA:2002:M3AS,TLR:2004:PRE,SSBK:2010:JCP} in which a finite number of frequencies can be switched on or off by few-parameter modulation functions: the field
+We remark that this setting naturally contains the physically motivated finite-dimensional ansatz spaces of~\cite{ABCLDKA:2002:M3AS,TLR:2004:PRE,SSBK:2010:JCP,KHK:2010:JOTA} in which a finite number of distinct frequencies can be switched on or off by few-parameter modulation functions: the field $v(t) = \sum_{j=1}^n v_j(t) \cos(\omega_j t + \phi_j)$ corresponds to $Bu$ with $B$ as in~\eqref{eq:B_twoscale} and $u(\omega, t) = \sum_{j=1}^n \delta(\omega - \omega_j) e^{i\phi_j}v_j(t)$.
+We allow $\mc U$ to contain complex-valued functions.
+This allows phase shifts in the different frequencies without leaving the linear setting.